Mouawia12/erp-pos-main/README.md

 - Supplier invoice reference + attachment stored with purchase invoices.
 - Branch details (CR/tax/manager/email) added to branch screens and to invoice prints.
 - Expenses: added tax field; tax is posted to configured tax account during auto-accounting.
+- Quick-add shortcuts on sales/purchases screens to open add customer/supplier, representative, and product in a new tab.